braze-inc/braze-docs/_docs/_user_guide/sage_ai/intelligence/intelligent_timing.md

 #### Custom fallback time

-Use custom fallback time to choose a different time to send the message.
+Use the custom fallback time to choose a different time to send the message.
 Similar to the most popular app time, the message will send at the fallback time in the user's local time zone.
 If the user's local time zone is unknown, it will send in your company time zone.

-For campaigns with a custom fallback time is specified, if you launch the campaign within 24 hours of the send date, users whose optimal times have already passed will receive the campaign at the custom fallback time.
+For campaigns with a custom fallback time specified, if you launch the campaign within 24 hours of the send date, users whose optimal times have already passed will receive the campaign at the custom fallback time.
 If the custom fallback time has already passed in their time zone, the message will send immediately.

 ## Limitations

+- In-app messages, Content Cards, and webhooks are delivered immediately and not given optimal times.
 - Intelligent Timing is not available for action-based or API-triggered campaigns.
 - Intelligent Timing should not be used in the following scenarios:
     - **Quiet hours:** Using both Quiet Hours and Intelligent Timing is counterproductive, as Quiet Hours are based on a top-down assumption about user behavior, such as not messaging someone in the middle of the night, whereas Intelligent Timing is based on user activity.
 Maybe Sam checks her app notifications at 3 am a lot.
 We don't judge.